 Kathleen talks to Meningitis Research Foundation about losing her legs to meningococcal septicaemia and how this has affected her life

-I had started at the University of Leeds in September 2007.
-I was having fun, had made many friends and was enjoying life away from home: my first taste of independence.
-I had danced since I was young and had joined a dance society at university.
+I started at the University of Leeds in September 2007.
+I was having fun, had made many friends and was enjoying my first taste of independence.
+I had danced since I was young and joined a dance society at university.

 VIDEO SEPTEMBER 2012